bytecodealliance/wit-bindgen/README.md

 exports (dealing in JS types as well, automatically converting for you).
 This also generates a TypeScript file by default.

+#### `witx-bindgen c --import *.witx`

+This is the same as `rust-wasm --import`, but intended for C. C code compiled to WebAssembly can use this to import APIs.

+#### `witx-bindgen c --export *.witx`

+This is the same as `rust-wasm --export`, but intended for C. C code compiled to WebAssembly can use this to export specific APIs.

 ## Format of `*.witx` files

 This repository supports the s-expression-based `*.witx` format pioneered in the